-When running a small business, it is essential to know all the CRA deadlines, such as Corporate tax deadline, HST deadline, and Payroll remittance deadline.
-CRA may apply costly interest and penalty to the owing amount when you miss the payment deadline, so it is crucial to stay on top of all deadlines or hire a professional accountant who will notify you of any important dates.
+When running a small business, it is essential to know all the CRA deadlines, such as the Corporate tax deadline, HST deadline, and Payroll remittance deadline.
+CRA may apply costly interest and penalty to the owing amount when you miss the payment deadline, so it is crucial to stay on top of all deadlines or hire a business accountant who will notify you of any important dates.

 Usually, the tax filing deadline for corporations is no later than six months after the end of your corporate tax year.

 That means that the due date is different for corporations with different year-end.
 When you have your tax year-end on the last day of a month, you need to file the corporate tax return no later than the last day of the sixth month after that date.

 For example, if your tax year-end ends on November 30th, you have until May 31st to file your corporate income tax return.
 If the tax year ends August 31st, your filing due date is February 28th.

 If your corporate year ends in the middle of the month, you have to file the return by the same day of the sixth month after the tax year ends.

 For example, if your tax year-end on May 13th, you have to file your tax return before November 13th.

 In some cases, the tax filing deadline falls on the weekend (Saturday or Sunday) or a public holiday.
 In that case, you can file it the first business day following the filing deadline, and CRA still considers it filed on time.